 I’m going to be honest: I don’t buy travel insurance for every trip.
 I tend to buy it only for international backpacking trips, and I typically roll the dice on domestic travel.

-But it’s important to note that I’m still not going totally uninsured: my health insurance covers me throughout my home country, and my travel credit cards cover most run-of-the-mill travel-related emergencies, like trip cancellation or interruption.
+But it’s important to note that I’m still not going totally uninsured: my health insurance covers me throughout my home country, and my Chase Sapphire Preferred travel credit card covers most run-of-the-mill travel-related emergencies, like trip cancellation or interruption.

 So my irresponsible choice is actually still fairly safe – I’m still not taking a very big risk.